mamaciel/Chrome-Extension-New-Tab/README.md

+** Check out marcosmaciel.tech to see a demo of this project in video! **

 ### NewTab+ Chrome Extension
 NewTab+ is a powerful Chrome extension that transforms your new tab into a personalized and productive hub.
 Say goodbye to boring new tabs and welcome a whole new level of functionality, style, and efficiency to your browsing experience.